QuickTrollHosted/StoreKeeper/README.md

 ---
 No version available.
 This is a build not fully functionnal !
-This dev branch is auto publish on push (and reset) here : http://storekeeper.qth.fr Please come back feb/apr 2015 for a first release.
+This dev branch is auto publish on push (and reset) here : http://storekeeper.qth.fr Please come back middle 2015 for a first release.

 Prerequires